 Why moving out is a big mistake in a divorce

 From child custody to the division of property, it’s important to know what you’re in for.
 You may feel like you absolutely have to get out, especially if your safety is in jeopardy, but you should still know the possible consequences if you jump ship too soon.

 One of the most significant ways moving out can influence your divorce is when it comes to child custody.
 If you move out, it means you don’t spend as much time with your kids.
-Not only can this harm your relationship, it can also damage your custody claim.
+Not only can this harm your relationship, but it can also damage your custody claims.

 Kids pick up on tensions at home and no children want to watch their parents fight.
-Maybe moving out will help alleviate this.
-And in the short term, that’s often the effect.
-But down the road, it may hurt your chances at getting custody.
+Maybe moving out helps alleviate this.
+In the short term, that’s often the effect.
+Down the road, however, it may hurt your chances of getting custody.

 For the most part, courts try not to drastically change a child’s schedule or living situation if possible.
 This includes radically altering parenting time.
-The less time you spend with them now, the less likely that is to increase after finalizing the divorce.
+The less time you spend with them now, the less likely that is to change much after finalizing the divorce.

 Related Reading: Special Needs, Divorce, and Child Custody

 Another way moving out may significantly impact your divorce is financially and with the division of property.

 It’s expensive to set up a new home.
 You need furniture, there’s rent, and maybe you haven’t bought silverware in a while.
 Then there’s the fact that you often have to pay all the bills from a single paycheck for the first time in years.
 That’s not cheap.